-Transportation-related incidents were the leading cause of death for workers in Indiana in 2012.
+Transportation-related incidents continue to be the single leading cause of death for workers in Indiana.

 In fact, transportation-related fatalities are the most common cause of death for workers across the country.
 Nationally, three people are killed every day in a work zone.
 The Indiana Department of Labor is dedicated to advancing the health, safety and prosperity of Hoosiers in the workplace; ensuring the members of our dedicated workforce arrive home safely every day is of paramount importance.